Table of Contents

 - Took reasonable precautions given the weather conditions.

-Understanding and following these specific California requirements helps ensure both your safety and legal compliance when driving during rainy weather.
+Understanding and following these specific California requirements helps support safety and legal compliance when driving during rainy weather.

 Questions About Driving In Rainy Weather